 Named in honor of America’s most revered visual historian and documentary filmmaker, the Ken Burns American Heritage Prize recognizes an individual whose body of work has advanced our collective understanding of the indomitable American spirit.
 Nominees for the Prize, which will be awarded annually, consist of visionary artists, authors, conservationists, educators, filmmakers, historians and scientists.

-The Prize also serves to inspire public support for American Prairie Reserve, a modern-day embodiment of America’s optimistic and boundless approach to accomplishing the unprecedented — in this case, by creating the largest park in the continental United States.
+The Prize also serves to inspire public support for American Prairie, a modern-day embodiment of America’s optimistic and boundless approach to accomplishing the unprecedented — in this case, by creating the largest park in the continental United States.

 “Just as David McCullough has restored and preserved our most seminal and definitive American stories, so too has the American Prairie Reserve sought to save a part of our magnificent continent, return it to its natural state — the way Lewis and Clark found it — and keep us all connected to what is essential,” Mr. Burns said.